Year 6: Class 14 and Class 15

 Well Done to Ryan Wood and Sully Graves

-In AUTUMN 2, our skill for success is SELF BELIEF.
+In AUTUMN 2, our skill for success was SELF BELIEF.

 Year 6 is hard work and it takes a lot of self-belief to rise to the challenge.